 You may also experience a change in vaginal discharge because of a foreign object in your vagina.
 This can include pieces of toilet paper.
 If a child experiences vaginal discharge before puberty, there may be a possibility that a foreign object is in the vagina.

 Abnormal discharge may also be a side effect of douching.
 Douching is cleaning the inside of the vagina with water or other products.
 Douching is not necessary for a woman and may actually cause infection.
 It can interfere with the normal balance of bacteria in the vagina.
-One in 4 women in the United States between ages 15 and 44 douche.
-It is not recommended by doctors.
-Douching is linked to infections, STDs, and even fertility problems.

 Abnormal vaginal discharge is not a symptom of one single infection or health condition.
 Your doctor will need to review your symptoms and may conduct tests to determine the cause of unusual vaginal discharge.